LarsEKrueger/forthy-two/doc/tutorial.md

 the famous '99 bottles of beer' poem, it is Turing Complete*.
 The program to do this is to be found in `examples/bottles.42`.

+The name derives from the programming language **FORTH** from which it takes its basic ideas and the number
+**forty-two** which plays an important role, both inside and outside the language.

 ## Computation Model

 Like many other esoteric programming languages, **Forthy-Two** is stack-based